rmetzler/articles/package_managers.md

 pod install
 ```

-Cocoapods is completely relying on GitHub as backend.
+CocoaPods is completely relying on GitHub as backend.
 There is one [CocoaPods/Specs](https://github.com/CocoaPods/Specs/) repository with all Pod specifications available on CocoPods.org.
 Submitting a new pod package works via pull-request.
 Each pull-request gets reviewed and merged by a human.
-That doesn't scale infinity but it scales for the current size and garantees a high quality for the pod specs.
+That doesn't scale infinity but it scales for the current size and guarantees a high quality for the pod specs.

 ### Pros

-- All packages are centralized at [CocoaPods/Specs](https://github.com/CocoaPods/Specs/).
+- All packages are centralised at [CocoaPods/Specs](https://github.com/CocoaPods/Specs/).
 - Learning curve is very low, very easy to understand how it works.
 - It's easy to publish new packages.
 Just send a pull-request on GitHub.
 - License information is mandatory!
 Pull-requests for Pods without license definition will not be merged.